 - Home made jam from the garden of our butler (sadly, we didn’t get to meet him)

-The dizzying assortment of choices was incredible, and the quality of the food was fabulous.
+The dizzying assortment of foods was incredible, and the quality was top notch.
 This hotel did not disappoint in the slightest!

 As if those choices weren’t enough, a cooked menu is also offered.
 Mum had fried eggs and I just had to try the Nutella crepes–delicious!